-When a possible violation of HCSO policy is brought to the attention of a HCSO supervisor, the supervisor receiving the information or witnessing the incident shall notify his or her chain of command in writing without unnecessary delay.
-Depending on the circumstances or the nature of the alleged conduct or violation, the bureau commander shall confer with the OIG commander and:
+When a possible violation of HCSO policy is brought to the attention of a HCSO supervisor, the supervisor receiving the information or witnessing the incident will notify his or her chain of command in writing without unnecessary delay.
+Depending on the circumstances or the nature of the alleged conduct or violation, the bureau commander will confer with the OIG commander and:

-When the bureau commander receives a formal complaint against an employee, he or she shall direct a review of the employee’s PEWS history to determine if a PEWS alert should be initiated in accordance with HCSO department policy.
-This review shall be documented as part of the internal investigation.
+When the bureau commander receives a formal complaint against an employee, he or she will direct a review of the employee’s PEWS history to determine if a PEWS alert should be initiated in accordance with HCSO department policy.
+This review will be documented as part of the internal investigation.

 The bureau commander (or ranking supervisor in his or her absence) or the OIG commander (or his or her designee) may temporarily relieve an employee from duty with pay and benefits.

-The bureau commander or his or her designee shall issue a written order relieving the employee of duty, and a signed copy shall be provided to the Sheriff.
+1. The bureau commander or his or her designee will issue a written order relieving the employee of duty, and a signed copy will be provided to the Sheriff.

-Any employee so relieved from duty shall surrender his or her badge and identification card to the relieving supervisor or OIG designee.
+2. Any employee so relieved from duty will surrender his or her badge and identification card to the relieving supervisor or OIG designee.

-The relieving supervisor or OIG designee shall forward the surrendered items as soon as practical to the employee’s bureau commander.
+3. The relieving supervisor or OIG designee will forward the surrendered items as soon as practical to the employee’s bureau commander.
 [CALEA Standard 26.3.7]